Vice President, Policy and Advocacy

-Ashley Eden in New Meridian’s Chief of Staff, charged with driving the company culture, leading annual strategic planning and ensuring that communication between departments and with our state partners is running smoothly.
+Ashley Eden is charged with driving the company culture, leading annual strategic planning and ensuring that communication between departments and with our state partners is running smoothly.

 Ashley, a former triathlete, trained for her role at New Meridian in one the most rigorous proving grounds in the country: the U.S. Senate, where she spent years working on—often writing—some of the most important education bills passed in the last decade.

 After earning a B.S. in public administration from the University of Arizona, Ashley spent time in the healthcare industry.
 But it wasn’t long before she found herself in the nation’s capital, working on education issues in the Senate.

 “Education feels so much more straightforward than healthcare,” she said.
 “In education you can usually just ask, ‘what is the right thing for our children?’”

 For the better part of a decade, Ashley worked for Senator Tom Harkin of Iowa, chairman of the Committee on Health, Education, Labor, and Pensions (known in Washington as the HELP committee), as well as Senators Diane Feinstein of California, Kay Hagan of North Carolina and Cory Booker of New Jersey.